 We have an award-winning independent bookstore in town that simply rocks.
 Aptly titled Laguna Beach Books, this team of intrepid bookworms has won a slew of local, regional and national awards and acclaim.
 It is the residents' go-to store, undoubtedly.

 For starters, the small store is absolutely packed with great reading material, including unique and rare coffee table books on every subject imaginable.
 With the reading material comes a staff that reads incessantly.
 Ask any one of them to help you find a book "like this author," and they'll suggest 10, instead.

 Additionally, the store hosts a popular book club and produces a number of author signing events every single week.
 From locals who are freshly published to celebrities such as Kathy Griffin, Rick Springfield and the teens-now-turned-adults who sprang from MTV's Laguna Beach: The Real Orange County TV show (yes, they still have screaming fans), it's one interesting author after another.

 You don't have to be a surfer or skimboarder to be a local on the beaches here in Laguna Beach.
 Most of the residents find some way to get some sand between their toes on a weekly basis (at least).

-You'll see them running the beaches and various cove stairs, walking their dogs in off hours, and participating in boot camps or Kirk Morgan's well-loved beach volleyball classes.
-You might even be surprised how many locals you will meet soaking up the sunset (just like a tourist!) or having picnics on the beach, but remember ... most of the residents here were once tourists, too.
+You'll see them running the beaches and various cove stairs, walking their dogs on off hours, and participating in boot camps or Kirk Morgan's well-loved beach volleyball classes.
+You might even be surprised how many locals you will meet soaking up the sun (just like a tourist!) or having picnics on the beach, but remember ... most of the residents here were once tourists, too.
 There's a great appreciation and affinity for this beautiful village of ours, and this is the "vibe" you'll find when you sit and stay awhile in Laguna Beach.